 Look for dollar deals everywhere

 Supplement your dollar store visit with dollar deal specials at your local department, drug and craft stores.
 Many retailers advertise loss-leaders specials at this time of year featuring useful items like glue, paper and scissors, and fun additions like gel pens and decorative pencil pouches.

-Armed with these tips for saving money on back-to-school supplies, you can use the money to enjoy the rest of summer.
+Armed with these tips for saving money on back-to-school supplies, you can use the money to enjoy the rest of the summer.